EDUCBA Logo

 order to return count

-1. Now, when the function is implemented, we get the value 1, which means we have 1 such entry that meets these three criteria.
+1. Upon implementing the function, we obtain the value 1, indicating that one entry satisfies all three criteria.
 Let’s copy the function across all the desired cells.
-Doing this, we get the result which is shown by the following table.
+Doing this, we get the result shown in the following table.

 Output 2-3

 As we can see above, for certain entries, we have got zero.
 This means that there exist no such entries in the dataset.
-For the remaining entries, we got value 1, meaning that such combinations are present.
+We got the value 1 for the remaining entries, meaning that such combinations are present.

 • The COUNTIFS function in Excel must be used only when there are two or more criteria.
 For dealing with a single condition, Excel provides other mechanisms.

-• While implementing the COUNTIFS function, it must be noted that criterion range and criterion are selected from correct sources else the result would be incorrect.
+• While implementing the COUNTIFS function, selecting the criterion range and criterion from the correct sources is crucial, as otherwise, the result would be incorrect.

 Recommended Articles

 This has been a guide to COUNTIFS with Multiple Criteria.
-Here we discuss How to use COUNTIFS with Multiple Criteria along with practical examples and a downloadable excel template.
+Here we discuss How to use COUNTIFS with Multiple Criteria, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Count Formula in Excel